 - Kate describes how to make fabulous leaf crowns.
 Make one for every member of the family and have a royal procession.

-- The folks at 5 Orange Potatoes used leaves to make a colorful leaf mask.
+- The folks at Small and Friendly used leaves to make a colorful leaf mask.
 This is wonderfully creative and I would love to see what your children might make.

 - The Artful Parent describes how to make leaf doodles.
 These are really beautiful and could make lovely Christmas gifts.